Sustainable Living

 What certifications matter for bedroom furniture?

 GREENGUARD Gold is the most important for bedrooms because it limits chemical emissions for indoor air quality.
 Also look for FSC (responsible wood sourcing) and zero-VOC or low-VOC finishes.
-B Corp and Climate Neutral certifications signal a brand's broader environmental commitment.
+B Corp and Climate Label certifications signal a brand's broader environmental commitment.

 Why is conventional bedroom furniture a concern?